 Culture in Urban Space

-The city cannot be understood in terms of its buildings, infrastructures, and physical geography alone.
+The city cannot be understood in terms of its buildings, infrastructure, and physical geography alone.
 Urban materiality is inextricably linked with city life: Urban spaces are influenced by the cultures that inhabit them, and urban form shapes these cultures in turn.
-This conference brings together researchers, planners, designers, policymakers, and architects from around the globe to explore the mutual influence of urban culture and urban form.
+This conference brings together researchers, planners, designers, and architects from around the globe to explore the mutual influence of urban culture and urban form.

 About the conference.

 Culture in Urban Space allows delegates to contextualise knowledge and engage with the local community.
 On 8-